naidneelttil/naidneelttil.github.io/_posts/2020-03-24-welcome-to-jekyll.markdown

 My set up so far is that I've spinned up a virtualbox machine with a current project of Lubuntu and I'm following the Linux From Scratch Version 9.1-systemd book. apart from basic linux skills I have basically no expierence building from source, so this should be fun!

-I'll be /trying/ to update atleast every week, if not more frequently, so stay tuned.
+I'll be **trying** to update atleast every week, if not more frequently, so stay tuned.

 shoutout to the youtuber gogoat100, who made [this video][lfs] that convinced me to attempt this project five years ago!
 Finally going to have a go at it.